 Our Long-Term Care Planning Attorneys Can Help Find a Solution

-It is never too soon to begin thinking about long-term care for you, your spouse, or aging parents.
+It is never too soon to begin thinking about long-term care planning for you, your spouse, or especially for your aging parents.
 There are many avenues to consider that can provide peace of mind, and an elder law and estate planning attorney can help you find the ones that work for you.
-If you are considering long-term health care planning, Frame & Frame can provide that assistance.
-We represent elder law clients in Maryland.
-Learn more below about the importance of long-term health care planning, and contact us online to get started or call us in Pasadena at 410-255-0373 or Stevensville at 410-643-2202.
+Many families think that if they have an estate plan, they have a long term care plan.
+Nothing could be further from the truth!
+Download your free guide to Long Term planning to educate your family and begin the conversations about elder law and long term care strategies with the elder law attorneys at Frame and Frame.

 The Time to Start Long-Term Care Planning is Now

 According to the AARP, more than 50% of senior Americans will need some type of long term care.
 If you haven’t yet thought seriously about the possible need for long-term care, now is the time to start.
 You already know that the costs associated with long-term care are considerable, to say the least, but you may not know that there are different options available to help you afford the care needed without becoming a burden to your children or depleting the savings you have worked a lifetime to accumulate.
 Our Maryland long-term care planning attorneys can help you figure out the right solutions for your particular needs.

 Hold on to Your Money with Capital Preservation Strategies